 And when you’re finished eating the chicken, consider making chicken stock from the bones.
 Detailed instructions for homemade stock seen here.

-Now about the gravy–it is almost “instant” because you pour all the roasted vegetables and juices in a blender with a little extra chicken broth.
-Give it a whirl for extremely smooth and tasty gravy without stirring, whisking, adding flour, making a roux, trying to get rid of lumps, etc. I serve this chicken with mashed potatoes but rice would be good too.
+Now about the gravy–it is “instant” because you pour all the roasted vegetables and juices in a blender with a little extra chicken broth.
+Give it a whirl for extremely smooth and tasty gravy without stirring, whisking, adding flour, making a roux, trying to get rid of lumps, etc. Only 6.6 grams of carbs in a serving of chicken and gravy combined.
+Serve this chicken with my Not-Mushy Mashed Cauliflower to carry out the low-carb theme.
+Admittedly, mashed potatoes or rice might be more popular with your carb-loving family and friends.

 - 2 cloves garlic, divided